JerBouma/StravaAnalysis/README.md

 Chrome Driver file by adding the path to the parameter `chrome_driver_path`.

 **Note:** the package *does not* store your log-in credentials in any way.
 It merely uses these credentials to be able to collect data from Strava.
-The source code is available in this repository if you have any doubts.
+The source code is available in the repository if you have any doubts.

-**Collect all of your data and export it to .json files**
+**Collect all of your data and export it to json files**
 ```
-import StravaExporter as se
+import StravaAnalysis as se

 USERNAME = <your Strava e-mail here>
 PASSWORD = <your Strava password here>